-Not that I’m not known for making bad decisions (who doesn’t love double negatives) but I’ve had better ideas than allowing the first time I’ve ever so much as sat down on a dirt bike to be the practice lap for a dirt bike race.
+Not that I’m not known for making bad decisions (who doesn’t love double negatives) but I’ve had better ideas than allowing the first time I’ve ever so much as sat down on a dirt bike to be the practice lap for a dirt race on cruiser for men.
 Seriously.
 What was I thinking?

 I can only tell you what was going through my mind after I had made my decision and I sat on the bike in a line of dozens of other riders all waiting for their turns at the track.
 (Everyone gets the opportunity to take a few laps before the races to get a feel for the dirt and the nuances of the track.
 Unfortunately for me…I got those same few laps to learn how to ride a dirt bike.)

 “Well, at least this bike can’t kick me to death if I piss it off,” I thought aloud as I looked down to see if the bruise from the ostrich-racing escapade had healed yet.
 But as I looked down I saw the bike next to me and thought about how unforgiving that knobby-wheeled little machine must be when it runs you over after you fall on turn one like an amateur (or an amtrekker).

 Then I started to think, “Wait, if that thing is going to run me over then that means I was in front!
 That’s a win-win.
 Either I’m losing and I don’t get run over or I’m winning at the expense of tread marks across my face!”
 (Obviously, it’s pretty easy for me to talk myself into doing stupid things.)